Frequently askedQuestions

 Arrival airport Tanzania

-Upon arrival at the airport of Tanzania – Dar es Salaam, Kilimanjaro or Zanzibar – a driver from Explore Tanzania will meet you in the arrival hall.
-You will recognize him by a nameplate with your name (or the name of your travel group).
+Upon arrival at the airport of Tanzania; Dar es Salaam, Kilimanjaro or Zanzibar, a driver from Explore Tanzania will meet you in the arrival hall.
+You will recognize him by the name sign from Explore Tanzania.

 Address for those staying at home